Alfred Hugenberg: Leadership failures

 On 26 November 1930, Brüning met with Hugenberg to ask him to join his government, only for Hugenberg – who was still following Katastrophenpolitik – to tell him that he would rather see the "collapse which I predicted", and "I must fight you and the entire system".
 Despite the way that Hitler now overshadowed him, Hugenberg was convinced that Hitler still owed a debt of some sort which he would have to repay by deferring to him.
-On 10 February 1931 Hugenberg joined the Nazi Party in walking with the DNVP out of the Reichstag altogether as a protest against the Brüning government.
+On 10 February 1931, Hugenberg joined the Nazi Party in walking with the DNVP out of the Reichstag altogether as a protest against the Brüning government.
 By then, the two parties were in a very loose federation, known as the National Opposition.

-By 1930, Hugenberg was spending about 4,600 Reichsmarks per month on the DNVP and another 7,500 RM on special expenses on the party.
+By 1930, Hugenberg was spending about 4,600 Reichsmarks per month on the DNVP and another 7,500 RM on special expenses for the party.
 By 1931, when the Great Depression caused profits in the Hugenberg papers to drop by 30%, Hugenberg became insistent that the DNVP start to become financially self-sufficient instead of depending on him to subsidize the party.
 Though the Berlin newspapers such as Der Tag and Berliner Nachtausgabe saw circulation decline, they continued to be in the black; by contrast, the provincial newspapers such as the Süddeutsche Zeitung in Stuttgart and München Augsburger Abendzeitung in Munich were losing so much money that in 1931 Hugenberg seriously considered shutting both newspapers down.
-Despite the anti-Semitic and generally xenophobic line taken by his newspapers, Hugenberg had no hesitations about using the services of a German Jewish banker, Jacob Goldschmidt, to arrange a loan from a group of New York financers in May 1931 that allowed him to keep his provincial newspapers afloat.
+Despite the anti-Semitic and generally xenophobic line taken by his newspapers, Hugenberg had no hesitations about using the services of a German Jewish banker, Jacob Goldschmidt, to arrange a loan from a group of New York financiers in May 1931 that allowed him to keep his provincial newspapers afloat.

-Although President Paul von Hindenburg disliked Hugenberg, his neighbor in East Prussia and a fellow Junker, Elard von Oldenburg-Januschau, was a DNVP member.
+Although President Paul von Hindenburg disliked Hugenberg, his neighbour in East Prussia and a fellow Junker, Elard von Oldenburg-Januschau, was a DNVP member.
 Through Oldenburg-Januschau, Hugenberg was able to meet Hindenburg on his estate at Neudeck, where the former pressed the latter to appoint him chancellor, saying he was the only man who would "master the situation".
-However, Hugenberg's hubristic arrogance enraged Hindenburg, who complained that he was a Junker, a field marshal and the president while Hugenberg treated him "like a schoolboy".
+However, Hugenberg's hubristic arrogance enraged Hindenburg, who complained that he was a Junker, a field marshal and the president, while Hugenberg treated him "like a schoolboy".